Pit Bull Liability Insurance

 Across countless online forums and message boards regarding dog ownership and liability, tons of frustrated and panicked pit bull owners are asking one simple question — “How can I insure my beloved pet?”

-Though your dog is like a member of your family, dog accidents can still happen and put you at risk financially.
+Though your dog is like a family member, dog accidents can still happen and put you at risk financially.
 Incidents may include a dog damaging your neighbor’s property or injuring a guest in your home.
-Dog bites cost homeowners insurance providers millions of dollars each year, and the average cost for a claim is on the rise.
+Dog bite liability claims cost homeowners across the United States $1,116 million in 2023.
+The average cost per claim has risen 82.5% between 2014 and 2023.

-While home insurance covers you for events that make you liable for personal or property damage, this damage may not be covered if it was caused by a certain dog breed.
-Certain breeds like pit bulls are considered more dangerous by many insurers, as they are large dogs and have a track record of aggression.
+Typically, homeowners or renters insurance has a personal liability portion covering claims related to dog bite injuries or damage.
+While home insurance covers you for events that make you liable for personal or property damage, this damage may not be covered if it was caused by a particular dog breed.
+Certain breeds, like pit bulls, are considered more dangerous by many insurers, as they are large dogs and have a track record of aggression.

 Pit Bulls Can Increase Your Home Insurance Rate

-Depending on your insurance company, a pit bull can increase your home insurance premium.
+While you may find homeowners insurance that covers pit bulls, a pit bull can increase your home insurance premium depending on your insurance company.
+Many providers consider pit bulls a higher risk than other dog breeds.
 Whether you are informing your current insurance provider about a new pit bull or you are buying a new policy, your home insurance rate is likely to increase.
 The amount your home insurance rate will increase depends on your insurance company and your dog’s history.

 Pit Bulls Can Lead to Denied Coverage